ethereum/remix-project/docs/index.md

 Remix - Solidity IDE
 ====================

-Remix is an IDE for the smart contract programming language Solidity and has an integrated debugger and testing environment.
+Remix is Ethereum IDE for the smart contract programming language Solidity and has an integrated debugger and testing environment.

 An up to date online version is available at [remix.ethereum.org](http://remix.ethereum.org)

-This page will host documentation and tutorial about features Remix provides.

 Please go to [solidity.readthedocs.io](http://solidity.readthedocs.io) for any information regarding `Solidity`